The Sound of Music (film): Historical accuracy

 The Sound of Music film adaptation, like the stage musical, presents a fictionalized story inspired by the history of the von Trapp family.
 The musical was based on the West German film The Trapp Family (1956) rather than Maria von Trapp's 1949 memoirs, as director Vincent J. Donehue had seen the film and decided that it would make a good vehicle for Mary Martin.
-The musical followed the film's plot so closely that the New York Times review of the West German film noticed that it "strongly suggests 'The Sound of Music,' often scene by scene".
+The musical followed The Trapp Family film's plot so closely that the New York Times review of the West German film noticed that it "strongly suggests 'The Sound of Music,' often scene by scene".
 (Note: The New York Times review actually said that the "first half" resembled The Sound of Music.
 20th Century-Fox had combined the 1956 film with its sequel, so the first half of the film that The New York Times reviewed is actually a shortened version of the full 1956 West German film.)
 The West German screenwriters made several significant changes to the family's story that were kept in the musical.
 Maria had been hired to teach just one child, but the 1956 film made her governess to all seven children.

 The 1965 film adaptation was influenced by other musicals of its era, such as Mary Poppins, the Rodgers and Hammerstein television production of Cinderella, and the stage production of Lerner and Loewe's Camelot (coincidentally all starring Julie Andrews).
 Screenwriter Ernest Lehman was inspired by the opening of West Side Story and saw the musical as "a fairy tale that's almost real".
 The film incorporated many "fairy tale" tropes which included the idyllic imagery in the hills of Salzburg, the European villas, and the cross-class Cinderella-like romance between Maria and Captain Von Trapp.
 As Maria walks down the aisle to be married, the pageantry is explicitly both Guinevere and Cinderella.

 In keeping with this tone, the filmmakers used artistic license to convey the essence and meaning of their story.
 Georg Ludwig von Trapp was indeed an anti-Nazi opposed to the Anschluss, and he lived with his family in a villa in a district of Salzburg called Aigen.
 The film, however, greatly exaggerated their standard of living.
 The actual family villa located at Traunstraße 34, Aigen 5026 was large and comfortable, but not nearly as grand as the mansion depicted in the film.
 The house was also not their ancestral home, as depicted in the film.
 The family had previously lived in homes in Zell am See and Klosterneuburg after being forced to abandon their actual ancestral home in Pula following World War I. Georg moved the family to the Salzburg villa shortly after the death of his wife Agathe Whitehead in 1922.